mtcalabro/java-jackson-databinding-example/README.md

 ```

-###Step 3: Use the ObjectMapper class to read or write to or from the class.
+###Step 3: Use the ObjectMapper class to read or write to and from the class.
-In this case I created a class to handle the writing a class to JSON and instiantiation a class from JSON.
+In this case I created a class to handle the writing the class to JSON and instiantiation from JSON.

 ```
 import org.codehaus.jackson.JsonParseException;